RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: D

-### [tricky] Question # 76 - 	Gabriel’s organization wants to ensure that their open source software is properly licensed.
+### [important] Question # 76 - 	Gabriel’s organization wants to ensure that their [open source software is properly licensed].
 What should they were do?
 A.	Contact the authors of each component to request permission to use them.
 B.	Engage a third- party license management vendor to ensure compliance with the licenses.
 C. Pay appropriate licensing fees to the licensing organization for each software component.
-D. Review the licenses for each component to ensure they are in compliance.
+D. [Review the licenses for each component] to ensure they are in compliance.

 Answer: D

 ### Question # 77 - 	Sofia is preparing a list of the likely attacks against her APIs.
-Which of the following is not a common attack against APIs?
+Which of the following is [not] a common attack against APIs?
 A.	Injection.
-B.	Malware.
+B.	**Malware**.
 C.	Distributed denial- of- service.
 D.	Credential stuffing.

 Answer: B

-### [important] Question # 78 - The SAFECode Fundamental Practices for Secure Software Development includes a [section on handling errors].
+### Question # 78 - The [SAFECode Fundamental Practices] for Secure Software Development includes a [section on handling errors].
 What common development best practice does it reference?
 A.	Providing too much information in errors.
-B.	Handling errors in a secure and graceful way.
+B.	**Handling errors in a secure and graceful way**.
 C.	Ensuring unanticipated errors are provided only to administrators.
 D.	Ensuring unanticipated errors are provided only to users.

 Answer: B

-### [important] Question # 79 - Jason wants to use TLS to protect his organization’s production web traffic.
+### Question # 79 - Jason wants to use TLS to protect his organization’s production web traffic.
 Who should generate the x.509 certificate for his website?
 A.	Jason should generate it on the web servers.
 B.	Jason should use his company’s internal certificate authority.
-C.	Jason should use a commercial certificate authority.
+C.	**Jason should use a commercial certificate authority**.
 D.	Jason should generate the certificate on a separate administrative workstation used only for that purpose.

 Answer: C

 ### Question # 80 - 	Lisa wants to ensure that the open source software package she has downloaded is legitimate.
 The software download site provides an SHA2 hash, a cryptographic signature, a file size, and a version number.
-Which of these options provides the greatest level of certainty?
+Which of these options provides the [greatest level of certainty]?
 A.	The SHA2 hash.
-B.	The cryptographic signature.
+B.	**The cryptographic signature**.
 C.	The file size.
 D.	The version number.

 Answer: B

 ### [important] Question # 81 - 	James has created monitoring instrumentation for his application and uses the instrumentation to [assess performance as well as function during the QA stage of his SDLC].
 What type of software validation methodology is he using?
-A.	IAST.
+A.	**IAST**.
 B.	Interactive DST.
 C.	SCA.
 D.	Structured DST.

 Answer: A

 ### [tricky knowledge Important] Question # 82 - Michelle is using the SAFECode Fundamental Practices for Secure Software Development as an underlying foundation for her organization’s development practices.
 She wants to develop an encryption strategy and knows that SAFECode describes how to do so.
-Which of the following is not a best practice for developing an encryption strategy for applications according to SAFECode?
+Which of the following is [not] a best practice for developing an encryption strategy for applications according to SAFECode?

 A.	Ensuring encryption algorithms cannot be changed easily.
 B.	Defining what to protect.